 Departmental detentions are normally held on Friday afternoons.
-School detentions are held on Saturday evenings at 6.30 pm.
+School Detentions are held on Saturday evenings at 6.30 pm.
 Details are communicated to pupils and parents.
-In the Senior School, House Prefects may also give sanctions.
-These must be approved, recorded and are regularly checked by the housemaster/mistress and also reviewed by the Second Master.

-All rewards and sanctions will be recorded on iSAMS.
+All rewards and sanctions will be recorded on iSAMS

 Serious offences, such as bullying, theft, sexual intimacy, using or handling drugs and repeated breaches of other school rules will normally be referred to the Head, who may impose extra attendance at school, temporary exclusion, a request to leave or permanent exclusion.